Donald Trump found guilty in historic New York hush money case

 Prosecutors said there was no such agreement, and Cohen’s version of events was supported by some documentary evidence and witness testimony.

-Pecker testified about a 2015 meeting with Trump and Cohen at which they asked him to be their “eyes and ears” for scandalous stories that could harm Trump’s campaign, and he said he helped the pair quash two such stories.
-One involved a doorman who falsely claimed to have information about a Trump love child, and the other concerned a former Playboy model named Karen McDougal, who claimed she’d had a monthslong affair with Trump that started in 2006.
+Pecker testified about a 2015 meeting with Trump and Cohen where they asked him to be their “eyes and ears” for scandalous stories that could harm Trump’s campaign, and he said he helped the pair quash two such stories.
+One involved a doorman who falsely claimed to have information about a Trump love child and the other concerned a former Playboy model named Karen McDougal, who claimed she’d had a months-long affair with Trump that started in 2006.
 Trump has denied McDougal’s claim, but Pecker said he believed it in part because Trump had described her to him as a “nice girl.”

 Pecker’s company paid the doorman $30,000 and McDougal $150,000 for their silence.

-Pecker said he’d been told Trump would pay the $150,000 back, and Cohen secretly recorded Trump talking about the planned payment, which never happened.
+Pecker said he’d been told Trump would pay the $150,000 back, and Cohen secretly taped Trump talking about the planned payment, which never happened.

-Pecker testified he also helped alert Cohen to Daniels’ story in October 2016, when Trump’s campaign was reeling from the release of the so-called “Access Hollywood” tape, on which Trump can be heard bragging about being able to grope women because he’s famous.
+The AMI executive testified he also helped alert Cohen to Daniels’ story in October 2016, when Trump’s campaign was reeling from the release of the so-called “Access Hollywood” tape, where Trump can be heard bragging about being able to grope women because he’s famous.

-Testimony from Jeff McConney, a former senior vice president at Trump’s company, challenged that position.
-McConney said the company’s chief financial officer, Allen Weisselberg, told him that Cohen was being reimbursed for a $130,000 payment and the $50,000 payment, and prosecutors entered Weisselberg’s handwritten notes about the payment formula as evidence.
-Cohen said Trump agreed to the arrangement in a meeting with him and Weisselberg just days before he was inaugurated as the 45th president.
+That position was challenged by testimony from Jeff McConney, a former senior vice president at Trump’s company.
+McConney said he’d been told by the company’s chief financial officer Allen Weisselberg that Cohen was being reimbursed for a $130,000 payment and the $50,000 payment, and prosecutors entered Weisselberg’s handwritten notes on the payment formula as evidence.
+Cohen said Trump agreed to the arrangement in a meeting with him and Weisselberg just days before he was inaugurated as the 45th U.S. president.

-Weisselberg didn't testify.
+Weisselberg did not testify.
 He’s in jail on a perjury charge related to his testimony in New York Attorney General Letitia James’ civil fraud case against Trump and his company.
 Cohen, McConney and other witnesses said Weisselberg, who spent decades working for Trump, always sought his approval for large expenditures.

-In all, the prosecution called 20 witnesses, while the defense called two.
+In all, the prosecution called 20 witnesses in the case, while the defense called two.

-Trump had frequently claimed, falsely, that the charges against him were a political concoction orchestrated by Biden to keep him off the campaign trail.
-But Trump eventually managed to bring the campaign to the courtroom, hosting top Republicans, including House Speaker Mike Johnson of Louisiana and Sens.
-JD Vance of Ohio and Rick Scott of Florida, as his guests in court.
-Trump also used court breaks to tout political messages to his supporters, while his surrogates sidestepped Merchan’s gag order by attacking witnesses, individual prosecutors and Merchan’s daughter.
+Trump had frequently claimed, falsely, that the charges against him were a political concoction orchestrated by President Joe Biden to keep the former president off the campaign trail.
+But Trump eventually managed to bring the campaign to the courtroom, hosting top Republicans including House Speaker Mike Johnson and Sens.
+JD Vance of Ohio and Rick Scott of Florida as his guests in court.
+Trump also used court breaks to tout political messages to his supporters, while his surrogates sidestepped Merchan’s gag order against Trump by attacking witnesses, individual prosecutors and the judge’s daughter.